ecarlosqm/minesweeper/README.md

 # Minesweeper

-You can se a expample using Angular on this [link](https://ecarlosqm.github.io/minesweeper/)
+You can watch an expample using Angular on this [link](https://ecarlosqm.github.io/minesweeper/)

 Basic usage.
 ```typescript